AUSTRALIAN EMBASSY, MEXICO CITY

 If you fulfil the requirements of this position, you are invited to submit a written application of no more than 2 pages and a separate curriculum vitae (CV), both in English, detailing your work experience and demonstrating that you meet the requirements listed above in the selection criteria.
 Your application must clearly explain the reasons why you are suitable for the position.
 Please provided the details of up to three business referees who can be contacted by telephone and electronic mail.

 Applications should be sent to email@example.com.
 Applications should only be sent in an electronic format with all attachments included not exceeding 4 MB.

 - Only applications that fully meet the above selection criteria will be considered.

-- Candidates who are selected for interview will be required to undertake further screening in the form of small tests.
+- Candidates who are selected for interview may be required to undertake further screening in the form of small tests.

 - Foreign citizens wishing to apply will need to demonstrate that they have an appropriate Mexican work visa or work permit arrangements.

-Applications will be received until 5:00 pm on Friday 9 March 2018
+Applications will be received until 5:00 pm on Tuesday 9th October 2018 (Mexico City time)